Magyar Tudományos Akadémia Logo

 Magyar Tudomanyos Akademia Logo

 The Magyar Tudományos Akadémia logo is highly artistic.
-It features Minerva – the Roman goddess of justice and wisdom and the patroness of the arts.
-Another interpretation is that it depicts Amphitrite – the ancient Greek sea goddess and wife of Poseidon.
+It features Minerva, the Roman goddess of justice and wisdom, and the patroness of the arts.
+Another interpretation is that it depicts Amphitrite, the ancient Greek sea goddess and wife of Poseidon.
 The image was modeled after the count’s wife, Crescence Seilern.
 For the composition, the artist used a scene with Hebe and Jupiter’s eagle.
 In the emblem, a young woman is portrayed in full height, stepping forward with her left foot and raising her right hand with a gold cup.
-She wears a laurel wreath on her head and is dressed in a purple cloak and a white chiton.
+She wears a laurel wreath and is dressed in a purple cloak and a white chiton.

-The left-hand rests on a large oval shield, at the center of which are depicted Minerva and Hungaria, covered with a shroud.
+The left hand rests on a large oval shield, at the center of which Minerva and Hungaria are depicted, covered with a shroud.
 As a sign of liberation from darkness, she sheds her covering, visualizing a hint of enlightenment.
 The Hungarian coat of arms is another allegory of the country’s aspiration for knowledge.
 The reliefs on the shield depict a famous scene from ancient history.
 It’s the meeting of the Hun representative Attila (considered the forefather of the Hungarians) with Pope Leo I. It was inspired by the fresco The Meeting of Leo the Great and Attila, created by Raphael during the painting of the walls of the Apostolic Palace.

 The background in the logo is dark and tense.
 It conveys an oppressive atmosphere.
-Despite the gathering of ominous clouds and the gloomy landscape, rays of light break through the gray haze – a symbol of departure from darkness.
+Despite ominous clouds gathering and a gloomy landscape, rays of light break through the gray haze, a symbol of departure from darkness.
 Two eagles are also visible in the sky.
 The first is depicted in a close-up: it approaches a cup in the girl’s outstretched hand.
 The second bird is positioned further away, so only its approximate outlines are visible.
-The emblem is framed by a blue stripe with the name of the academy in Hungarian and the year of its founding.
+The emblem is framed by a blue stripe bearing the academy’s name in Hungarian and the year of its founding.
 The glyphs are white, uppercase, and bold.

 Font and Colors